trimstray/nginx-admins-handbook/README.md

   > You should always use HTTPS instead of HTTP to protect your website, even if it doesn’t handle sensitive communications.

+  > Always put login page, registration forms, and all subsequent authenticated pages in HTTPS to prevent injection and sniffing.
+Them must be accessed only over TLS to ensure your traffic is secure.

   > We have currently the first free and open CA - [Let's Encrypt](https://letsencrypt.org/) - so generating and implementing certificates has never been so easy.
 It was created to provide free and easy-to-use TLS and SSL certificates.

 ###### Example

+- force all traffic to TLS:

 ```bash
 server {